ETC-A/etca-spec/base-isa.md

  - `RSUB`
     - The `B` operand is the left source register and the `A` operand is the right source register.
  - `CMP` and `TEST`
-    - These instructions do not have a destination register
+    - These instructions do not have a destination register.
  - `STORE`
     - This instruction uses the `B` operand to specify which memory address is written to.
  - `WRITECR`